 Mid-contract price rises

 If a provider raises prices and you have a fixed contract taken after the 23rd of January 2014, you have a right to cancel mid-contract.
 The provider must notify of the price increase 30 days in advance, giving you 30 days to cancel.

 This can be used for any broadband provider and they do not need to have signed up to any voluntary codes, but there is one big catch: price rises can be written into the terms and conditions, which negates your right to cancel since you already agreed they could raise prices.

 What if I want to cancel for other reasons?

 Other complaints may lead to the provider releasing you from the contract early, but it is at their discretion.
-You may be particularly upset with your provider and feel that you are justified in cancelling, but you should never end service before the expiry date unless the ISP has agreed to do so without a penalty.
+You may be particularly upset with the provider and feel that you are justified in cancelling, but you should never end service before the expiry date unless the ISP has agreed to do so without a penalty.

 It is not unknown for providers to waive a cancellation fee for customers who are unhappy but this will require a formal complaint.
-If you simply call customer services, voice your displeasure and then cancel you’re probably going to be faced with a bill for the remaining months.
+If you simply call customer services, voice your displeasure and then cancel you’re going to be faced with a bill for the remaining months.

 If ending the contract early is the goal you can state this when making a complaint, but make sure to follow the correct procedure and don’t assume you’ll get the outcome you were hoping for.